aeason18/SAC-Coding-Meetings-26-27/README.md

 # SAC Coding Meetings 26-27
 Welcome to the Charlotte Sports Analytics Club!
-This is where the information we go over at our coding meetings will be stored.
+This is where the information we go over at our coding meetings will be posted.
 ## Installing Docker and TablePlus
 Docker and TablePlus are new tools we will use to manipulate and import our data into VS Code. <br>